Blair Effron

-Blair W. Effron (born 1962) is an American financier.
+Blair Wayne Effron (born June 19, 1962) is an American financier.
 Effron co-founded Centerview Partners, a leading global investment banking firm based in New York City.
 Centerview has offices in London, Paris, Chicago, Los Angeles, Palo Alto and San Francisco.
 The firm provides advice on mergers and acquisitions, financial restructurings, valuation, and capital structure to companies, institutions and governments.

-Effron is also active in Democratic Party politics and was a prominent supporter of John Kerry's 2004 presidential campaign, as well as subsequent presidential campaigns for Barack Obama, Hillary Clinton and Joe Biden.
+Effron is also active in Democratic Party politics and was a prominent supporter of John Kerry's 2004 presidential campaign, as well as subsequent presidential campaigns for Barack Obama, Hillary Clinton, Joe Biden and Kamala Harris.

 Early life

 Effron grew up in a Jewish family in Poughkeepsie, New York, son of James W. Effron, president of Effron Oil.
 Effron graduated with a BA in history from Princeton University in 1984 and an MBA from Columbia Business School in 1986.
 He began his career at Dillon, Read & Co. and would remain with the firm and its successors (Warburg Dillon Read, UBS Warburg and UBS Investment Bank) over the next 20 years.
 Effron received a brief mention as an associate at Dillon Read in the Barbarians at the Gate involved in the buyout of RJR Nabisco by Kohlberg Kravis Roberts & Co.